Hollywood/Vine station: Design

 Respected Southern California based architect Adolfo E. Miralles, FAIA was selected to design this landmark station.
 Each B Line station was assigned a professional artist to design original art.
 Local Los Angeles Chicano artist Gilbert Luján (aka Magu) was selected to create the artwork for this station.
 "Light" was one of the central themes of the station because of its pervasiveness in Hollywood, from stars to light that passes through projectors to show films to the sun in sunny southern California.
 Cultural motifs in the form of So Cal cultural icons are also prevalent throughout the myriad of ceramic tiles lining the walls of the corridors as passengers descend into the railway tunnel.
 Benches for waiting passengers were fashioned as classic car lowriders on pedestals.

-The station has, perhaps, the most detail and decorations of any station in the entire Metro system.
-This station is among the most pleasant and "fun" stations and tourists may find this station the most enjoyable.
-Other features include two movie projectors donated by Paramount Pictures pointed towards a representation of a movie screen flanked by large curtains.
-The ceiling of the station is covered with empty film reels.
-Pillars that provide support for the station are designed to look like palm trees, and beneath the handrail of the stairs are musical notes for the famed song "Hooray for Hollywood."
-Passengers making their way to the street follow the "Yellow Brick Road" while passing many colored tiles that depict icons or represent southern California lifestyle.